rhos-devadvo-br/openshift-tutorials-book/labs/lab-1.md

 oc new-app 'https://github.com/rhos-devadvo-br/pymongo-demo.git' --name=web
 ```

+Note: the new-app instruction create a Deployment, if you desire to create a DeploymentConfig pass the --as-deployment-config flag.

 OpenShift first checks for a Dockerfile at the root of the target repository.
 Because there is no Dockerfile present, OpenShift proceeds to automatically detect that this is a Python application and then fetch the tailored Python base image maintained by Red Hat.

 The output of the new-app command should be similar to: